kotte-computer-electronics/batoid/README.md

 The keyboard comes in a number of parts, split up to fit on a regular home-size 3D printer with minimal supports.
 Depending on your printer it can be a good idea to print it with brims.

-- The top case parts are meant to be printed upside down, without supports.
+- The top case parts are meant to be printed upside down, with painted on supports for the pegs.
 - The bottom case parts are meant to be printed right side up.
 - Take an extra look at the plate parts to find their correct orientations.
 No supports should be needed here.